sing-group/pandrugs-frontend/app/help/help.md

 ![New VCF Analysis](vcf-query-02.png "Create a new variant analysis in PanDrugs")

-A message indicating that computations has been successfully submitted appears and a new analysis with an associated progress bar appears in the variant analysis box.
+A message indicating that computations has been successfully submitted appears, a link to follow the computation progress is provided and a new analysis with an associated progress bar is loaded in the variant analysis box.

 ![Variant analysis submitted](vcf-query-03.png "Variant analysis submission message")